 Photo:Hero Images/Getty Images

 Caffeine is a vasoconstrictor—an agent that narrows the walls of blood vessels—that could raise blood pressure a few points in some or even make it skyrocket in others.
-If your blood pressure is creeping up, which can also happen from stress, genetics, and/or the side effects of medication, clinical nutritionist Alyson Roux suggests cutting back on caffeine: "Reducing caffeine intake has been found to reduce blood pressure, which decreases the risk of heart disease."
+If your blood pressure is creeping up, which can also happen from stress, genetics, and/or the side effects of medication, clinical nutritionist Alyson Roux, MS, CNS, suggests cutting back on caffeine: "Reducing caffeine intake has been found to reduce blood pressure, which decreases the risk of heart disease."

 While we're on the topic of vasoconstriction, we'd be remiss not to mention perhaps the biggest perk of quitting caffeine: the dreaded headaches!
 Since caffeine consumption causes blood vessels to narrow, reducing or stopping intake allows the vessels to open back up to normal levels.
 The only problem is this sudden change in blood flow can cause painful withdrawal headaches that can range from mild to severe.
 Curb that habit and headaches will subside.

 This doesn't have a direct effect on your body, but a healthier environment will be good for us all in the long run.
 As our appetite for coffee has grown, so has our plastic waste problem.
 "Caffeine can cost us more than benefit when we create excessive garbage from single-use cups and bottles," says registered dietitian and author Karen Giesbrecht.
 "A significant proportion of streetscape waste (aka city garbage cans) fill with food and beverage packaging."
 Coming at a great cost to the environment, our caffeine addiction contributes to the increasingly urgent plastic pollution crisis.